The next step in the evolution of completely disregarding that your poi are on fire.

 Take your length of wick and find the centerpoint - this is what you'll place on the mandrel to start the knot.
 You can start anywhere you want on the mandrel as you'll eventually come back to the same place, but I usually start at one of the top bends (A1, for example).
 Just follow the image of the knot, taking care to slip your rope under or over (depending on how it looks in the image) at each point where it crosses itself.

-When you've done three passes, you should have a little rope sticking out and a lot of slack in the knot to take care of.
-Start a few overlaps away from one end, pull that section tight (not insanely tight, just enough so it will definitely lie flush), move onto the adjacent section, rinse and repeat - allllll the way through all three passes till you reach the other end.
+When you've done all your passes, you should have a little rope sticking out and a lot of slack in the knot to take care of.
+Start a few overlaps away from one end, pull that section tight (not insanely tight, just enough so it will definitely lie flush), move onto the adjacent section, rinse and repeat - allllll the way through all your passes till you reach the other end.
 You should have a beautifully round knot with no slack left.
 Mazeltov!
-Trim the excess rope with some wire cutters/sharp scissors, leaving the end tucked beneath the nearest "under" section (this one section should effectively have four passes, but they shouldn't be visible).
+Trim the excess rope with some wire cutters/sharp scissors, leaving the end tucked beneath the nearest "under" section (this one section should effectively have an extra pass, but it shouldn't be visible).

 Repeat for poi #2.